 Einstein's assumption is similar to that of Boltzmann.
 He assumed that every atom is in a harmonic well created by the interaction with its neighbors.
-Further he assumed that every atom is in an identical harmonic well and has an oscillation frequency ω .
+Further he assumed that every atom is in an identical harmonic well and has an oscillation frequency $\omega$ (known as the "Einstein" frequency).

 The quantum mechanical problem of a simple harmonic oscillator is one whose solution we know.
-We will now use that knowledge to determine the specific heat of a single 1d harmonic oscillator.
+We will now use that knowledge to determine the heat capacity of a single one dimensional harmonic oscillator.
 This entire calculation should look familiar from your statistical physics course.